Profile Areas: The research profile of the TU Darmstadt

 TU Darmstadt focuses its research on nationally and internationally visible core competencies, which are primarily characterised by their clear content and high thematic relevance for society and industry.
-The research profile of the university is defined by the two levels of profile areas and profile topics.
+The research profile of the university is defined by six profile areas.
 The selected research networks have demonstrated their core expertise and their competitiveness through success in prominent national funding programmes.
 TU Darmstadt aims to set a suitable number of profile areas in relation to the size of the university, while ensuring sufficiently dynamic development through the regular evaluation of the research profile.

-The profile areas and profile topics are set for a period of five years.
-Therefore, TU Darmstadt has re-evaluated the structure and the topics of its research profile in 2015.
-In this context, the nomenclature of the research profile has been reviewed as well, resulting in the new denominations research profile and research topic (formerly known as research cluster and research focus).
-In the summer of 2015 the Executive Board and the Senate have set profile areas and profile topics for the next five years.
+The profile areas are set for a period of five years.
+Therefore, TU Darmstadt has re-evaluated the structure and the topics of its research profile in 2015 for the next five years.

 Profile areas (formerly known as research clusters) are thematically focused networks at TU Darmstadt that follow common research goals and develop in a coordinated manner.
 A profile area combines numerous collaborative activities for which research funding was raised in a competitive environment and which in total correspond at least to the scale of a cluster of excellence.
 The profile areas are strategically networked with other universities, non-university research institutions and industrial companies.
 The number of profile areas is limited to a maximum of six due to the size of the university.